riwalenn/projet-2/wp-content/plugins/easy-fancybox/readme.txt

 Yes.
 Designed to work with **Network Activate** and does not require manual activation on each site in your network.

-== Known Issues ==

-= General =

-- **Outbound links or Downloads tracking** in some of the stats plugins can interfere with FancyBox.
-Disable such option or exclude links manually with a class (see instructions for SlimStat below)
-- Most plugins and themes that already include a light box script.
-Continue reading to see if you are using one of the know ones or follow the troubleshooting steps to find out what is conflicting on your site.
-- Any theme that is missing the obligatory `<?php wp_footer(); ?>` call in the footer.php template.

-= Plugin conflicts =

-- **jQuery Updater** moves jQuery to version 2+ which is incompatible.
-- **All in One SEO Pack** and **Analytics for WordPress** with outbound link tracking enabled.
-Disable that feature.
-- **WP Slimstat** with Track Outbound Clicks enabled, will break the light box effect on some browsers.
-Adding `fancybox` (or any of the other classes like `fancybox-youtube,fancybox-iframe,fancybox-inline` depending on which media should be displayed in FancyBox) to the Do Not Track field is reported to solve the issue.
-Slimstat also might interfere with the YouTube url conversion.
-When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
-Adding a `class="noslimstat"` to the link is reported to work around the issue.
-- **Google Analytics for WordPress** converts links like `href="#anyID"` to `href="http://yoursite.url/page/#anyID"`, disabling inline content shown in FancyBox.
-- Both the **uBillBoard** and **Camera slideshow** have their own easing script hard-coded which conflicts with the one in Easy FancyBox.
-The only way around the conflict is to set both the Easing In and Easing Out options on your Settings > Media page to **Swing**.
-- **Wordpress Firewall 2** blocks access to image files needed for proper display of the FancyBox overlay in older IE and other non-css3 browsers.
-- **WordPress Amazon Associate**: A script provided by Amazon and the FancyBox script are incompatible.
-Disabling _Product Preview_ in the **WP - Amazon > Settings** page should work around the issue.
-- **WP Supersized** uses the Animate Enhanced jQuery extension which causes a conflict with the Easing extension used by FancyBox resulting in a 0px sized lightbox frame and/or some kind of positioning issue with auto-centering.

-= Theme conflicts =

-- Older versions of **Elegant Themes** have FancyBox integrated in a hard-coded way, making them incompatible with Easy FancyBox.
-In the latest versions of these themes, there is an option to disable the included FancyBox.
-Use this option to make your theme compatible with Easy FancyBox :)
-- The **Mystique** theme has two options called "Lightbox" and "Optimize website for faster loading" that will break Easy FancyBox.
-Disable both in Mystique's options > Advanced.
-- **Imbalance** and other themes that uses the Photo Galleria jQuery extension: turn of the JSGallery option.
-- Themes like **Envisioned**, **Chameleon** and many others have FancyBox baked in.
-There is no solution other than stripping the theme of all FancyBox related code or better: disable the plugin and use the theme provided version...
-- Themes based on the **Thesis** framework might see issues in IE 8, for which [a hack has been proposed](https://voidzonemedia.com/solutions/thesis-ie8-remove-ie7-emulation/)

-= Other =
+= TROUBLE SHOOTING =

-- When showing an iframe as inline content in FancyBox -- not advised, use fancybox-iframe instead! -- the iframe will become blank after opening and closing it.
-The solution is to link directly to the iframe source and use `class="fancybox-iframe"` instead.
-- Embedded flash content that has no wmode or wmode 'window', is displayed above the overlay and other javascript rendered content like dropdown menus.
-WordPress does NOT check for missing wmode in oEmbed generated embed code.
-Since version 1.3.4.5, the missing wmode is added by this plugin for WP (auto-)embeds but not for other user-embedded content.
-Please make sure you set the wmode parameter to 'opaque' (best performance) or 'transparent' (only when you need transparency) for your embedded content.

-== Trouble Shooting ==

 If, after activation, your images do not open in a FancyBox overlay, there are several possible reasons.
 Some are easily solved, others are more difficult.
 Follow these basic checks to make sure everything is in place:

 = Basic checks =

 1. Make sure that thumbnail images are linked *directly* to their larger counterpart, not to a dynamic WordPress page that includes the larger image.
-This means when you insert an image in your posts or pages, you need to select `File URL` at the **Link** option instead of `Page URL`.
+This means when you insert an image in your posts or pages, you need to select **Media File** at the Link option instead of Page URL.
 You'll have to manually edit your old posts if you have always inserted images with `Page URL` before, FancyBox cannot do this for you.
 1. Make sure you have all the needed media and their *Auto-detect* options activated on your **Settings > Media** admin page.
 If you are using images in other formats that JPG, GIF or PNG, you need to add the extensions to the Auto-detect field for Images.
-Please note: The image file names must actaully *end* with that extension!
-This means that if you have an image file that (for example) has *no* extension (does not end with .jpg or any other) even if is in JPEG compressed format, the FancyBox will not be able to detect is as an image.
-You will need to manually give those links the class `fancybox` to trigger FancyBox.
+Please note: The image file names must actaully _end_ with that extension!
+This means that if you have an image file that (for example) has _no_ extension (does not end with .jpg or any other) even if is in JPEG compressed format, the FancyBox will not be able to detect is as an image.
+You will need to manually give those links the class `fancybox image` to trigger FancyBox.

 = General trouble shooting steps =